 Almost all posts will be about politics, but, occasionally I will blog on something different.

-I am a fourteen-year-old Year 10 student studying at Wellington High School.
+I am a 16 year old student studying at Wellington High School.
 I can’t exactly remember when I became interested in politics, but I think it was around the 2014 NZ election.
 I enjoy and care about politics because, in the end, every decision made in parliament will affect someone, and a lot of them will affect me.

 Aside from politics and writing, I’m also a mad football (or soccer) fan.
 I’m a crazy supporter of the Wellington Phoenix FC, New Zealand’s only fully professional football club.
-I also do some writing work for them, and they call me their teenage reporter.
+Up until 2018, I did a fair bit of writing work for them.
+More recently, I’ve became an intern journalist at The Football Sack.
 Aside from the Phoenix, I also support Manchester United and AC Milan.
 I’m not such a big fan of other sports, but I do like the occasional All Blacks game.

 I’m a practising progressive Jew.
 I believe that the big bang was the result of God, but I do not believe that God has had any effect on the running of the universe since.